 Mitsubishi Electric provides the following education programs to foster a corporate culture that enforces the proper handling of confidential corporate information and personal information.

 An e-learning program on information security is offered once a year to all of the Company’s roughly 50,000 employees, to disseminate thorough knowledge of various issues on information security, including Mitsubishi Electric's policies, the status of information leakage incidents, laws and regulations on the protection of personal information, the Unfair Competition Prevention Act, and security measures (human, physical, technological, and organizational) to be taken by all employees.
+In addition, we are providing training materials for employees as necessary in response to the rapid increase in telework and to business environment and business models changes based on the growing use of cloud services.

 Education on confidential corporate information management and personal information protection is provided to new employees, employees in their twenties and thirties, and newly appointed section managers, so that they may fulfill the roles that are expected of them at each career stage.